Performance event

 BIO

-Julia Zaręba (b.1999)- painter and multidisciplinary artist, graduate of the Academy of Fine Arts in Łódź
+Julia Zaręba (b.
+1999) is a painter and multidisciplinary artist, a graduate of the Academy of Fine Arts in Łódź.

 Statement